MrFums/Valbot/README.md

 1- Install Python 3.8.0.

-2- Open _PackageInstaller.bat as admin to install dependencies using pip.
-Do this after every update.
+2- Open `Install_Packages.bat` as admin to install pakcages using pip.
+Do this after every update to maintain functionality.

 3- If Valorant is open make sure it is on the menu and run the bot.